Pragmatists/whack-a-mole-angularjs/README.md

 Additional tasks
 ----------------

-1. Use `scoreService` to update score on mole-whack (instead of callback provided to mole directive).
+1. If you have provided callback to mole directive, then use `scoreService` to update score on mole-whack instead of this callback.

 1. Extract score from `app.html`/`app.controller.js` to separate directive.